influxdata/telegraf/plugins/inputs/cloudwatch_metric_streams/README.md

-# Metric Streams Input Plugin
+# CloudWatch Metric Streams Input Plugin

-The Metric Streams plugin is a service input plugin that listens for metrics sent via HTTP and performs the required processing for
+The CloudWatch Metric Streams plugin is a service input plugin that listens for metrics sent via HTTP and performs the required processing for
 [Metric Streams from AWS](#troubleshooting-documentation).